GSA-TTS/face-image-quality/README.md

 Face quality checking thresholds are in the thresholds.py file Error messages are in the messages.py file
 <br />
-Note: Thresholds are established based on our experiment setup and may vary across different setups.
+<b>Note:</b> Thresholds are established based on our experiment setup and may vary across different setups.
 Adjust the thresholds according to your specific requirements.

 # How to run the code